esther615kim/react-my-readit/docs/README.md

 - `React`
 - hooks
 - context for global management
-- How to handle asynchronous functions
+- How to handle asynchronous functions in useEffect

 - `Others` (to-dos)